Looking for awesome things to do in Joshua Tree National Park?

 We returned to her foe, the jumping cholla.
 We hadn’t seen them since Tucson.

 Along the Pinto Basin Drive you will come to a field of them.
 There are thousands.
-And it’s one of the most popular things to do in Joshua Tree National Park.
+And this part of the park is one of the most popular things to do in Joshua Tree National Park.

-There is a boardwalk and path winding through the garden to protect you from them.
+There is a boardwalk and path winding through the cholla cactus garden to protect you from them.

 Don’t stray off the path.
 They’re called jumping for a reason, and they do like to embed themselves in your skin.

 You are close enough to admire them from the boardwalk.
 They really are beautiful and with the mountains in the background it makes for a gorgeous setting.

 Be ready to line up for your photo with the haunting Skull Rock, the rounded shaped rock with a pair of shallow caves that resemble eye sockets.